 What an end to an exciting season!
 Prescott Rally 2016 marks one year competing in rally, my first event having been Prescott Rally 2015 one year ago, with the same driver Andy Cowan, in the same car, Andy’s 1990 VW Jetta.
 We were hoping for a better result than 2015, having lost a wheel an unable to continue with only 6 miles left!
 Everything went smoother than a year ago, from running recce, to getting the car through tech inspection.
 A year’s worth of experience has brought a new calm to Andy and my operations.
 After tech inspection, we were blessed with enough time for a nap and a relaxing break before the Competitor’s briefing.
 We started with a long transit up to Jerome, AZ on Friday to begin the rally with the iconic First View stage, which includes a large exposure for the first 4 miles of the stage.

 The DISA valve is a component situated in many BMW intake manifolds, and is vital to the smooth operation of the engine.
 DISA stands for the German “Differenzierte Sauganlage” which basically means Differentiated Intake, and the valve for it is often called (at least in our catalog) an Intake Manifold Adjusting Unit.
-Rough driving, loss of power, and increased fuel consumption can all be caused by a failing DISA valve, which is a known failure point.
+Rough driving, loss of power, and increased fuel consumption can all be caused by a malfunctioning DISA valve, which is a known failure point.
 It is, afterall, situated right on top of the engine, plugged straight into the intake manifold.
-There were a few variations of the system, but to truly diagnose if your DISA valve is bad, it helps to understand a little bit of the background theory (which I will go over for the tech geeks out there at the end of this post).
+There were a few variations of the system, but to truly diagnose if your DISA valve is bad, it helps to understand a little bit of the background theory.
+I will go over that for the tech geeks out there at the end of this post.
 The nitty gritty of it is that this is a car part